Google shipped OKF. Kage keeps it true.

 $0 forever

-Everything on this page: verified memory, Truth Report, receipts, auto-capture, repair, live viewer, 13 agents, kage sync over your own private git remote.
+Everything on this page: verified memory, Truth Report, receipts, auto-capture, repair, live viewer, 15 agents, kage sync over your own private git remote, and kage cloud — a real, self-hostable team server with review-gated packet sharing.
 No account, no API key.

 Kage Cloud